Flokyyy/auroralite/README.md

 This project won the 1st place in the 2022 MagicEden Hackathon: https://blog.magiceden.io/winners-announcement-magic-eden-creator-monetization-hackathon

-# 💡 Demo
+# Demo
 - AuroraLITE can be tested inside our discord: https://discord.gg/q7pJcPgvKz
 - Please only use this discord for the review or setup AuroraLITE inside your server by following the instructions below

 # :tada: 1 Minute video overview
 https://www.youtube.com/watch?v=j8MraU73NDY

-# ⚙️ AuroraLITE Features
+# ⚙AuroraLITE Features

-🔑 1-click setup
+ 1-click setup
 - AuroraLITE works globally on any discord server and you can install it with just one command in a few minutes.

-🔋 Fully automatic
+Fully automatic
 - AuroraLITE works fully automatic and therefore once installed there's no further work your you.

-🔖 Automatic Role Assigment
+Automatic Role Assigment
 - Prior in your setup you can set a role that this automatically assigned to the users once the royalty is paid.

-🔁 Automatic Role Updates
+Automatic Role Updates
 - Each month subscription roles are automatically updated and removed so users need to repay in order to remain their access.

-# 💻 Installation
+# Installation
 - Below is the instruction to install AuroraLITE that is hosted by us.
 It's also possible to host AuroraLITE on your own.
 - Step 1: Invite AuroraLITE to your discord https://discord.com/oauth2/authorize?permissions=8&scope=bot+applications.commands&client_id=1043580190703505489
 - Permissions for AuroraLITE are automatically assigned through the invite (Administrator), otherwise manually add them.